RoMcGill/H2R-PP5/README.md

    - max_quant with a IntegerField

 #### Order
-has a class called Order
+Has a class called Order
 fields =

    - order_number with a CharField